Skip to main content

 OwnerResponsibility

-CustomerCreate and manage the KMS key in AWS
+CustomerCreate and manage the AWS KMS key

-CustomerEnsure the key and cluster are in the same AWS region
+CustomerEnsure the key and cluster are in the same AWS Region

 CustomerConfigure key policies granting Camunda access